-The test sample is located and sealed in an aperture within the block dividing wall between the two rectangular reverberant or acoustically "live" rooms, both of which are constructed from blockwork with reinforced concrete floors and roofs.
-The block wall has dimensions of 4.18m wide x 2.62m high and forms the whole of the common area between the two rooms.
+The test sample is constructed in an aperture between the two rectangular reverberant (i.e. acoustically "live") rooms both of which are constructed from dense masonry blockwork with reinforced concrete floors and roofs.

-One of the rooms termed the source room has a nominal volume of 62 cubic metres and is isolated by the use of resilient mountings and seals, from the surrounding structure and the adjoining room.
-The adjoining receiving room has a nominal volume of 50 cubic metres.
+One of the rooms is used as the receiving room and has a nominal volume of 116 cubic metres.
+It is isolated from the surrounding structure and the adjoining room by the use of resilient mountings and seals ensuring good acoustic isolation.
+The adjoining source room has a nominal volume of 61 cubic metres.

 Broad band noise is produced in the source room from an electronic generator, power amplifier and loudspeaker.
-The resulting sound pressure levels in both rooms are sampled, filtered into one third octave band widths, integrated and averaged by means of a Real Time Analyser using a microphone on an oscillating microphone boom.
-The value obtained at any particular frequency is known as the equivalent sound pressure level for either source or receiving rooms.
-The change in level across the test sample is termed the equivalent sound pressure level difference, i.e.
+The resulting sound pressure levels in both rooms are sampled using a microphone mounted on an oscillating boom and connected to a real-time analyser.
+The signal is filtered into one third octave band widths, integrated and averaged.
+The value obtained at each frequency is known as the average sound pressure level for either the source or the receiving room.
+The change in level across the test sample is termed the sound pressure level difference, i.e.